Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Literature Review

-The model proposed in this paper differs from the existing literature as it considers charging and discharging under time of use energy pricing.
+{The model proposed in this paper fills the gap between considering energy networks and transportation independently.
 The proposed model extends the work of \cite{schneider2014electric} to include energy discharging to the grid in a multi-period framework that also accounts for the changing energy prices.
-Thus the proposed model can be seen as a bi-directional vehicle to grid system where the fleet of electric vehicles whose primary purpose is to deliver products to customers can also be used to store and redistribute energy from/to the energy grid.
-The electric vehicle routing problem with time windows under time-variant electricity prices is presented next.
+Thus the proposed model can be seen as a bi-directional V2G system where the fleet of EVs whose primary purpose is to deliver products to customers can also be used to store and redistribute energy from/to the energy grid.
+The EV routing problem with time windows under time-variant electricity prices is presented next.}